Skip to main content

 “I’ve seen a greater sense of community,” Mantyla noted.

 “These values are lived from the top to the bottom.
-We’re not expecting something of our students that isn’t modeled by President Marshall,” Mantyla said.
+We’re not expecting something of our students that isn’t modeled by President Marshall,” she said.

-With CMU’s largest freshman class entering this year, the integration of these principles is especially timely.
-For many students, this is their first exposure to a community where love, dignity, resilience and power are championed as foundational values.
-Riddle and Mantyla embrace the opportunity to contribute to this culture, noting that even seemingly small interactions contribute to a welcoming and values-driven environment.
+When CMU’s largest freshman class in history entered this academic year, it was the perfect opportunity to integrate CMU values into their curriculum.
+For many students, this was their first exposure to a community where love, dignity, resilience and power are championed as foundational values.
+Riddle and Mantyla embraced the opportunity to contribute to this culture, noting that even seemingly small interactions contribute to a more welcoming and respectful environment.

-By bringing CMU’s mission to life, Mantyla and Riddle not only equip their students with essential writing skills but also empower them to become thoughtful, compassionate communicators.
-Through their approach, they cultivate a respectful community in their classrooms, helping students recognize the power of dignity in all areas of life — a lesson that will benefit them long after they leave CMU.
+Through their approach, Mantyla and Riddle are cultivating the next generation of compassionate communicators, helping students recognize the power of dignity in all areas of life — a lesson that will benefit them long after they leave CMU.

 Categories: